Castaway: Upper Steersman Abraham Leeman and 13 others

-On 28 March 1658, while searching for the 68 survivors of the wreck of Vergulde Draeck along the lower central west coast of Western Australia, Upper Steersman Abraham Leeman and his boat crew of 13 from Waeckende Boey (also known as Waeckende Boeij ("Watching Buoy")) were inexplicably abandoned by the skipper, Samuel Volkersen of that ship.
+On 28 March 1658, while searching for the 68 survivors of the wreck of Vergulde Draeck along the lower central west coast of Western Australia, Upper Steersman Abraham Leeman and his boat crew of 13 from Waeckende Boey (also known as Waeckende Boeij ("Watching Buoy")) were inexplicably abandoned by the skipper of that ship, Samuel Volkersen.
 They were then about 180 km north of present-day Perth.
 Their boat was in poor condition, they had no water, just a few pounds of flour contaminated by seawater, and some rashers of bacon.

 Leeman, who kept a journal, rallied his crew.
 They found water by digging on an offshore islet, and then killed seals and dried the meat, using the skins to raise the sides of the boat.
 Leeman even constructed his own compass.
 They then set sail for Java.
 They made their way up the Western Australian coast, and after a voyage of 2500 km reached the eastern end of Java with the loss of only one man.
-In endeavouring to land their boat was wrecked and many of the men ran off into the jungle.
+In endeavouring to land, their boat was wrecked and many of the men ran off into the jungle.
 Leeman and his three remaining companions then walked the full length of the south coast of Java, through jungle, volcanic country, braving marauding tigers along the way.
 Upon getting to the western end of Java they were captured by a Javanese prince and held for ransom.
 The Dutch then paid the ransom and Leeman and his compatriots finally made it to Batavia (Jakarta) on 23 September 1658.

 A Miskito called Will

 In 1681, a Miskito named Will by his English comrades was sent ashore as part of an English foraging party to Más a Tierra.
-When he was hunting for goats in the interior of the island he suddenly saw his comrades departing in haste after having spotted the approach of enemies, leaving Will behind to survive until he was picked up in 1684.
+When he was hunting for goats in the interior of the island, he suddenly saw his comrades departing in haste after having spotted the approach of enemies, leaving Will behind to survive until he was picked up in 1684.